-An opportunity to interview for a job in Salt Lake City came up, and although I wasn’t feeling quite ready to end my trip, I was also starting to feel burned out.
-Despite this fact, leaving Wyoming was hard for me, as it had become home for almost two months.
-That was the longest I had stayed in any one place all year.
+An opportunity to interview for a job in Salt Lake City came up, and although I wasn’t feeling quite ready to end my trip, I’ve also been starting to feel burned out.
+I’m tired of rock climbing!
+There, I said it.
+Leaving Wyoming felt strange, though, because it had been home for almost two months.
+That was actually the longest I had stayed in any one place all year.

-Evan Raines and I spent a few days climbing what he likes to describe as “nonsensical” rock before packing up and heading to Idaho.
-We drove in from Vedauwoo around midnight and too tired to find free camping, we crashed in one of the visitor’s lots (I slept in my car and Evan slept in a tree.)
+So, Evan Raines and I packed up and headed to Salt Lake after climbing what he likes to describe as “nonsensical” rock.
+We made a stop in the City and got in somewhere around midnight.
+Too tired to find free camping, we crashed in one of the visitor’s lots (I slept in my car and Evan slept in a tree.)

-I think that you need to do something seriously enough to be truly interested in, but you have to keep it in enough perspective so that it doesn’t consume you.
-I have faith in a chaos that everything will always work out the way that they’re meant to, it’s just continuing the movement until you make it to the chains.
-It’s keeping perseverance and being patient enough and wise enough not to lose that faith, which is hard.
+I think that you need to do something seriously enough to be truly interested in, but you also keep it in enough perspective so that it doesn’t consume you.
+The way I try to live my life is kinda funny.
+I have faith in chaos and a belief that everything will always work out the way that it’s meant to.
+You’ve just got to be motivated enough until you can make it to the chains.
 Faith is that really shitty sloper that isn’t always so easy to hold on to.
-But it’s there and ready to use when you’re ready to see it.
+But, it’ll be there and is ready for you to use when you’re ready to see it.